How To Create A Purchase Order? Template & Example

 - Billing address

 - Payment terms & details - paid in full, net 60 payment plan, monthly payments etc

 By documenting all of this information, purchase orders provide legal protection to the vendor in case the buyer backs out of the transaction and it protects the buyer in case the seller delivers the wrong order, no longer has the product, cannot deliver on time, or if a situation arises where an order is compromised.

 You decide you want to buy a bunch of items from your favorite office supply vendor.
 But, what is the purchase order (PO) process?

-You then draft a purchase order, complete with all the information outlined above.
+Usually, you'll draft a purchase order request, complete with all the information outlined above.

 The purchase order is then sent off to your vendor for approval.